-The Museum of Archaeology and Anthropology is an institution of the Faculty Board of Human, Social, and Political Science at the University of Cambridge.
+The Museum of Archaeology and Anthropology is an sub-department of the Department of Social Anthropology at the University of Cambridge.
 This forms part of the School of the Humanities and Social Sciences.
 The museum reports to a Museum Committee drawn from across the University and appointed by the Faculty Board of Human, Social, and Political Science, which meets once a term.

 The Museum of Archaeology and Anthropology administers two historic endowments, the Crowther-Beynon Fund and the Frederick Williamson Memorial Fund, from which research grants are made available annually.